achengli/gauge/README.md

 Gauge is a *Lua* library that aim to be the pure Lua port of demo and test functions from [GNU Octave](https://octave.org).

-This library could be used to eval and debug your lua software writing demos in comment blocks or your tests also.
+This library can be used to eval and debug your Lua software writing demonstrations inside comment blocks on your source file.
+Also brings you the way to test your sofware functionality.

-Every test and demo will be enumerated giving a visual way for research the location of your blocks.
+Each test and demo block will be enumerated giving a visual way for research the location of your blocks inside the file.

 ## Example

-Demo and test functions should be used out from your target file which you will probe.
+Demo and test functions must be used out from your target file which you will probe.

 ```lua
 -- file: lo.lua